Strokenet Newsletter FAQ

 What is the Newsfeed?

 The newsfeed is a service which sends notice of articles about stroke which appear in various media.
 This is a way to keep abreast of stroke news.
 Each month the Newsfeed Reviewer picks several articles, which she thinks will interest our readers, reviews and provides a link to the article.
+The newsfeed position is currently open.

 How can I subscribe to the newsfeed?